 What were the most exciting Detecon moments for you?

 During my time in the US, it was definitely the circumstance to see how the then still young smartphone and mobile internet business took off.
 At that time, the telecommunication and mobile internet expertise from Europe was in great demand (today, Silicon Valley itself sets the tone worldwide for these services).
 With Detecon, we were one of the few consulting firms that managed to get a foot into the door of a major tech player from the Valley.
 At my last stop, the most exciting moment was at the Mobile World Congress in Barcelona 2018, when a live HD video call to Manuel Neuer was made via the new EAN network in an airplane flying over Germany.
 Till today, this is a hot topic at Telekom.

 What company do you work for today?
 What is your primary field of work there?

-What did you value especially highly while at Detecon, and what do you miss from the “old” days?
+What did you particularly appreciate at Detecon and what do you miss from the "old days"?

-What three hashtags would you use to describe Detecon?
+In which three hashtags do you describe Detecon?